 - European Association of Geochemistry since 2010

-- Miron G.D., Kulik D.A., Yan Y., Tits J., Lothenbach B. (2022): Porewater composition of ordinary Portland cement with and without silica fume calculated using the fine-tuned CASH+NK solid solution model.
-Materials and Structures, submitted.
+- Miron G.D., Kulik D.A., Yan Y., Tits J., Lothenbach B. (2022): Porewater compositions of Portland cement with and without silica fume calculated using the fine-tuned CASH+NK solid solution model.
+Materials and Structures, 55, 212, 13 pp. doi.

 - Miron G.D., Kulik D.A., Yan Y., Tits J., Lothenbach B. (2022): Extensions of CASH+ thermodynamic solid solution model for the uptake of alkali metals and alkaline earth metals in C-S-H. Cement and Concrete Research, 106667, 28 pp. doi.

 - Kulik D.A., Miron G.D., Lothenbach B. (2022): A structurally-consistent CASH+ sublattice solid solution model for fully hydrated C-S-H phases: Thermodynamic basis, methods, and Ca-Si-H2O core sub-model.
 Cement and Concrete Research, 151, 106585, 21 pp. doi.